Mavireck/Python-Screen-Stack-Manager/README.md

 There are a lot more features(like handling the screen inversion and partial inversion, attaching touch events etc...), I will let you dive into the source code for more information.

+IMPORTANT NOTE :
+The stack list holds the objecs themselves and not a copy.
+Which means that if you update an object, it is updated on the stack at the same time Which means it is easy to use ;).